-"Students tend to have a burning social issue they want to change"
+"Students tend to have a burning social issue they want to change."

 Sociology is a diverse area of study and includes the family, sexuality, gender, the state, education, globalisation, health and medicine, and welfare and poverty.
 Its focus is to consider how social structures interact with individual choice, the inequalities and divisions which can undermine social stability and the shared beliefs which create the basis for a common culture.

-"Sociologists do a lot of applied work.
-They go out into the world, explore what the problem is, and if there is a social problem happening, research it, understand why that’s happening and try and change policy to make it better.
+"In terms of what you can expect from careers with a sociology degree, Sociologists do a lot of applied work.
+They go out into the world, explore what the problem is, and if there is a social problem happening, they'll research it, understand why that’s happening and try and change policy to make it better.

-"We tend to find that a lot of students have a burning social issue that they are quite passionate about and they want to change that by going into a career or industry where they can change that social issue and that social problem or inequality."
+"We tend to find that a lot of students have a burning social issue that they are quite passionate about and they want to change that by going into a career or industry where they can change that social issue and that social problem or inequality.

 "I always ask students: 'Are you the type of person that wants to change the world?'

-The Sociology course looks at the most important issues facing our society today including poverty, culture, immigration and refugees, families, global issues, social exclusion, race, disability, gender, sexuality, politics and policy, and social class divisions.
+The Sociology course looks at the most important issues facing our society today including poverty, culture, immigration and refugees, families, global issues, social exclusion, race, disability, gender, sexuality, politics and policy and social class divisions.
 Students will cover topical and dynamic content, reflecting current social issues, policy and what is happening in society today.

 "Same goes with global issues, sexuality, racism or any other group or topic that fascinates them and they want to do.
 We can ensure that they can narrow focus all the way through their degree.
-I always say to students: 'Are you the type of student and person that want to change the world?', and if so then this course is ideal for you because these are the type of people we get on the programme.
-They are fiery, passionate, interested in wanting to do something and all of them have some kind of social injustice that they want to change."
+I always say to students: 'Are you the type of student and person that wants to change the world?', and if so then this course is ideal for you because these are the type of people we get on the programme.
+They are fiery, passionate, interested in wanting to do something and all of them have some kind of social injustice that they want to change.

 "We've been to Nepal and Kenya and next year we are going to Uganda"

-"We also offer internships in organisations that can run right throughout your programme as well.
+"We offer internships in organisations that can run right throughout your programme as well.
 We also offer trips abroad.
-We’ve been to Nepal where we've been exploring child labour practices and Kenya where we’ve done work looking at gender and inequality and education.
+We’ve been to Nepal where we've been exploring child labour practices and Kenya where we’ve done some work looking at gender inequality and education.
 Next year we are going to Uganda.

-"We've been asked by a charity to find out where child labour is happening in Nepal"
+"We've been asked by a charity to find out where child labour is happening in Nepal."

-"We've been to Nepal for two weeks because the charity Street Child asked us to do some scoping research for them to find out where child labour is happening.
+"We've been to Nepal for two weeks because the charity, Street Child, asked us to do some scoping research for them to find out where child labour is happening.
 We’ve found that it was happening in the carpet and rug making industries, domestic labour, agriculture and in quarries and mines.
 The Nepali government have actually outlawed child labour so it’s illegal but still happening.

-Traditionally students go into crime and criminal justice so they may be interested in working in probation or with offenders or young people in the criminal justice system.
+Traditionally, students go into crime and criminal justice, so they may be interested in working in probation or with offenders or young people in the criminal justice system.
 We also get people who go into social research, humanitarian causes or work with vulnerable adults and children.
 They can also go into teaching.
 It can be broad.
 It’s only limited by your imagination."

 Senior Lecturer in Sociology

-"Students are putting research into practice, they get a reference and something additional on their CV"
+"Students are putting research into practice, they get a reference and something additional on their CV."

 Trips to countries like Nepal and Kenya are beneficial for personal development, but also for your CV.

-"Another thing we really push a lot is volunteering and that is really important because when students are studying social problems and inequalities and why these things exist, and we kind of align them with volunteering because all of us in terms of our lecturing staff come from work background, not traditional academia so we have a lot of contacts.
+"Another thing we encourage is volunteering and that's really important.
+When students are studying social problems and inequalities, we align them with volunteering because all of us in terms of our lecturing staff come from work backgrounds, not traditional academia, so we have a lot of contacts.
 We push them into volunteering and that’s really noticeable because sociology had the highest take up of SUPA awards."

-"Career opportunities are only limited by your imagination"
+"Career opportunities are only limited by your imagination."

 Andrew Dalton is a sociologist with significant industry experience within the charity sector and education.
 He has been, and currently is, active in the Third Sector for over fifteen years in a range of roles from charity and volunteer management at operational and senior level, fundraising, campaigning and community development work.

-Published: 30 August 2019
+Published: 11 August 2021